 Protected by copyright, including for uses related to text Concerning the perceived ideal number of children, negative attitudes towards wife-beating and the right to refuse sex result in a smaller number of children in many African nations.^{11 17} The same is reflected in the present study given that negetive attitude towards wife beating strengthen women's status in their families.
 The same outcome is likely for other developing countries in Southeast Asia and sub-Saharan Africa.
-Furthermore, after African nations of Burkina Faso, Mali, Niger and Chart associated with having more children than desired.
-Earlier studies have found that negative attitudes towards wifebeating were associated with women's ability to obtain their preferred family size in Mali.11 Possible explanations of the contrasting findings may be that the women o misunderstand the different hypothetical situations asked @. during the survey or provide socially desirable responses.
+Furthermore, after DHS measure, more empowered women desire signifi-cantly fewer kids than women less empowered in four 9 African nations of Burkina Faso, Mali.
+Niger and Classical Moreover

+Moreover, a negative attitude towards wife-beating is associated with having more children than desired.
+Earlier studies have found that negative attitudes towards wifebeating were associated with women's ability to obtain their preferred family size in Mali.11 Possible explanatheir preferred family size in Mali."
+Possible explana-tions of the contrasting findings may be that the women of misunderstand the different hypothetical situations asked G during the survey or provide socially desirable responses.
 Another explanation by Upadhyay and Karasek is that empowered women personally desire smaller families but often fulfil social or family expectations of higher fertility.11 This paradox may be influenced by the beliefs that children are the sources of old age indemnification, the alternative strength in child death and the prestige to have larger family sizes in certain societies.